 [skip navigation]

-National Institute of Standards and Technology NIST Physics Laboratory
+National Institute of Standards and Technology NIST Physical Measurement Laboratory

 The ASD database provides access to transition data for atoms and atomic ions.
-For more information on the Lines data accessible by the database consult the introduction to the ASD database and the List of Spectra.
+For more information on the Lines data accessible by the database consult the Introduction to and Contents of the ASD Database.

 Go to top of page Lines Search Form

-Go to top of page Selecting Spectra for Lines Searches
+Go to top of page Selecting Spectra for Line Searches

-On the Lines Form, to specify an element, simply enter the element name (e.g., Fe).
-Element names and Roman numerals need not be capitalized.
-Multiple elements are separated by a comma.
+On the Lines Form, to specify an element, simply enter the element symbol (e.g., Fe).
+Element symbols and Roman numerals need not be capitalized.
+Multiple elements are separated by a semicolon.
 To indicate the spectrum of a given element, enter either a Roman numeral or an Arabic numeral after the element name.
-(Note: Fe 0 = Fe I, Fe 1 = Fe II, etc.) The absence of a Roman numeral or Arabic numeral after an element name indicates all stages of ionization.
-Spectra are separated by a comma.
-A range of spectra is indicated by using a hyphen between stages of ionization.
+The Roman numerals must be separated from the element symbol by a space.
+(Note: Fe I = Fe0+, Fe II = Fe1+, etc.).
+Alternatively, the spectrum may be specified by the name of its isoelectronic sequence (e.g., Si Li-like = Si XII, Si Na-like = Si IV).
+The absence of a Roman or Arabic numeral or an isoelectronic sequence name after an element symbol indicates all stages of ionization.
+Spectra of the same element are separated by a comma, while spectra of different elements are separated by a semicolon.
+A range of spectra is indicated by using a hyphen between stages of ionization or between names of isoelectronic sequences.

 If the user has not provided enough information to specify spectra, an error message will be displayed.